makkus/freckles/freckles/doc/installation.md

 <div class="section-block" markdown="1">

 In addition to its default way of operating (bootstrapping & running an application), ``inaugurate`` has a few options to make it suitable for different scenarios.
-For more details information check out it's [README](https://gitlab.com/frkl/inaugurate#environment-variables), here are a few examples:
+For more detailed information check out it's [README](https://gitlab.com/frkl/inaugurate#environment-variables).
+Here are a few examples:

 #### only install